HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 </figure>

 For non-CDN usage, I expect the number of servers that correctly apply HTTP/2 prioritization to be considerably smaller.
 For example, [NodeJS’s HTTP/2 implementation does not even support prioritization](https://twitter.com/jasnell/status/1245410283582918657).

+{# TODO consider rewording to come across as less of a dig.
+Or at least removing the word "even" #}

 ### Goodbye Server push?